-Is US Mobile's unlimited data a better value than Mint Mobile?
+Mint Mobile vs. US Mobile: Which MVNO should you get?

 - No multi-line perks

 Any user can put together a plan that works for them on US Mobile without giving up quality or speed thanks to a choice between the Verizon and T-Mobile network.
-An unlimited plan is available with a hotspot and a speed upgrade for $50 per month for power users.
+An unlimited plan comes with ludicrous speeds, 5G access, and free international data, but hotspot data will cost you extra.

 - T-Mobile or Verizon LTE